-Next, we show that if $T_1$ bounds a solid torus $S_1$ on the side opposite to $N$, then the topological surface underlying $B$ is (a disk, an annulus or) a multiply connected domain: Assume not.
-Then there is an embedded, non-separating curve $\alpha \subset B$ whose endpoints are distinct and lie in $C_1$.
-As before, this curve yields a non-separating sphere $\Sigma_\alpha \subset M$ contradiction the irreducibility assumption of $M$.
+Next, we show that if $T_1$ bounds a solid torus $S_1$ on the side opposite to $N$, then the topological surface underlying $O$ is a planar domain: Assume not.
+Then there is an embedded, non-separating arc $\alpha \subset O$ whose endpoints are distinct and lie in $C_1$.
+As before, this arc yields a non-separating sphere $\Sigma_\alpha \subset M$ contradiction the irreducibility assumption of $M$.

 Assume now for the rest of the proof that none of the tori $T_i$ bound a solid torus on the same side as $N$.
 We will show in the following that then none of the tori $T_i$ bounds a solid torus on either side and that all $T_i$ as well as that the generic Seifert fibers on $N$ are incompressible in $M$.